-Miklos, 27, graduated in 2012 and then worked as a research fellow at the University of Szeged in Hungary.
+Miklos Palotai graduated in 2012 and then worked as a research fellow at the University of Szeged in Hungary.
 He currently holds a fellowship at Harvard Medical School, where he is studying neuroimaging of MS and neuromyelitis optica.
 The McDonald Fellowship (funded by the USA’s National MS Society) enabled him to continue this research, working with Dr Charles Guttman, looking at the role of different parts of the brain in fatigue.
 He plans to take his experiences and skills in advanced imaging techniques back to Hungary, to train others and continue working in research.
 He said: “As a prospective teacher of academic medicine, I will be enabled to teach my Hungarian colleagues how to use and implement the most advanced neuroimaging methods into their research.

 Rumaiza Hussien Alyafeai from Yemen travelled to Spain, where she was hosted by Prof Xavier Montalban at Cemcat Barcelona.
 Her project was called ‘Measuring longitudinal cortical thickness changes in patients with clinically isolated syndromes’.
 After completing her fellowship in Spain, she planned to returning home to Yemen to continue care of MS patients, implementing a 2 week summer course in MS for interns and junior neurology residents.

 Aysegul Dilsizoglu, a postdoctoral researcher from Turkey, spent two years in Pitié-Salpêtrière Hospital, Paris with Professor Catherine Lubetzki, investigating the role of the Axon Initial Segment (AIS) in MS.